Rajpratik71/eucalyptus-wiki/Scalable-Walrus-Tech-Preview-in-Eucalyptus-3.4.md

 We do NOT recommend accessing the RiakCS installation directly.
 Doing so might lead to an inconsistent state and you may not be able to access your data through Eucalyptus.

+As this is a tech-preview, there are known issues.
+For information on those see: [Scalable Walrus Tech-Preview Known Issues](RiakCS Tech Preview Known Issues)

 ### Registering Object Storage Gateways (OSGs)

 The cloud administrator can register multiple Object Storage Gateway (OSG) components with the Eucalyptus Cloud Controller (CLC).